-Gordon’s School is hosting a two-day Model United Nation Conference from 25th to the 26th of February 2017.
+Gordon’s School is hosting a two-day Model United Nation Conference from the 1st to the 2nd of February 2020.
 We aim to host around 150-200 delegates during the day and welcome applications from September onwards.
 The Structure of the Conference is Opening Speeches, followed by Committee Sessions and General Assembly with Security Council in permanent session.

 MUN is an intense process in which students essentially play the part of diplomats and political leaders and learn the structure and formation of the UN.
 Students debate and discuss issues on a global scale by participating in simulations of conferences such as the General Assembly and United Nations Security Council, and are given the opportunity to take an active role in the creating of solutions for these pressing world issues, lobbying for support and discussing their resolutions.
 Through this, pupils are able to learn crucial knowledge on worldwide crisis and events, gaining an understanding of a range of international issues and globalised problems such as the issue of child labour or crisis such as the spread of the Zika virus.

 Model United Nations is perfect for students wanting to develop critical negotiation skills and the ability to assimilate information and research.
 Above all that, you get to make life-long friends and connections with schools all across the country, participating in friendly and stimulating debates about matters you are passionate about.
 It is an incredibly rewarding experience and we encourage all pupils to give it a try!

 Do You Need To Have Experience To Attend An MUN Conference?